-Therefore, NKG BLOOM was initiated by importer Bernhard Rothfos and Ugandan exporter Ibero, both members of Hamburg based Neumann Kaffee Gruppe.
-They established a network of partner companies in order to create NKG BLOOM, a sustainable sourcing strategy.
+Therefore, NKG BLOOM Uganda was initiated by importer Bernhard Rothfos and Ugandan exporter Ibero, both members of Hamburg based Neumann Kaffee Gruppe.
+They established a network of partner companies in order to create NKG BLOOM Uganda, a sustainable sourcing strategy.

 In Uganda, smallholder coffee farmers from several coffee regions are organized in 82 Depot Committees (DC's), which are registered companies with up to 800 farmers and so-called Producer Organizations, a group of up to 30 farmers.
 All DC's are organized by the Coffee Farmer Alliance (UCFA).

 In January 2017, NKG BLOOM Uganda has started and has already disbursed fertilizers to 493 farmers at 7 Depot Committees.

 Today, the average Ugandan farmer produces only 550 kg of green coffee per ha, in one main crop and one fly crop, while its counterpart in Vietnam yields on average 2.500 kg per ha.
 But Demo-plots of HRNS in Uganda prove, that the average yield of the Ugandan farmer could increase up to 1.625 per ha within only two years.
 What the Ugandan farmer needs is basically fertilizer and cash (besides agronomic training).